haagahelia/mobilecourse/docs/Navigation/reactnavigation.md

 });

 ```
-- To implement tab navigation, you have to install the `@react-navigation/bottom-tabs` library:
+- To implement tab navigation, we have to install the `@react-navigation/bottom-tabs` library:
 ```bash
 npm install @react-navigation/bottom-tabs
 ```